SJSU272LabSP18/DishClose/README.md

 Student Names: Rohan Acharya, Vajid Kagdi, Sravya Somisetty, Heli Dipakkumar Desai

 Team Name: Project Team 9 – Codesquad
+### Comment:
+#1 is a good problem to solve, but  needs a lot of data and labeled data for drone to find  anomalies.
+Make sure you  can find data to train neural network model.
+Tensorflow does a good job  on image detection.
+I approve this ... pls remove all your other ideas from README

 Project Title1: Railway track fault detection using unmanned aerial vehicle